Malcolm Slaney

 I have written

-into sounds.
-I have built models of the cochlea and
+representations into sounds.
+I have built models of the

 auditory sound separation tools.
 These papers describe the